The Last Supper (Leonardo): Medium

 Leonardo, as a painter, favoured oil painting, a medium which allows the artist to work slowly and make changes with ease.
 Fresco painting does not facilitate either of these objectives.
-Leonardo also sought a greater luminosity and intensity of light and shade (chiaroscuro) than could be achieved with fresco.
-Instead of painting with water-soluble paints onto wet plaster, laid freshly each day in sections, Leonardo painted The Last Supper on a wall sealed with a double layer of gesso, pitch, and mastic.
-Then, borrowing from panel painting, he added an undercoat of white lead to enhance the brightness of the oil and tempera that was applied on top.
+Leonardo also sought a greater luminosity and intensity of light and shade (chiaroscuro) than could be achieved with fresco, in which the water-soluble colours are painted onto wet plaster, laid freshly each day in sections.
+Rather than using the proven method of painting on walls, Leonardo painted The Last Supper in tempera, the medium generally used for panel painting.
+The painting is on a stone wall sealed with a double layer of gesso, pitch, and mastic.
+Then he added an undercoat of white lead to enhance the brightness of the tempera that was applied on top.
 This was a method that had been described previously by Cennino Cennini in the 14th century.
-However, Cennini described the technique as being more risky than fresco painting, and recommended the use of "a secco" painting (on dry plaster) for the final touches alone.
+However, Cennini described the technique as being more risky than fresco painting, and recommended the use of painting in a more superficial medium for the final touches only.